 It’s been a while since I have posted an appetizer recipe.
 And I wasn’t planning on publishing one today, but even the best made plans can be improved!
 If you saw my last post you know I had a pretty fantastic Fourth of July menu all set to go, but then I was walking through the grocery store doing my party shopping and saw this…

 Yup, that is some freshly made Mozzarella happening!
 So ‘Caprese Crostini With a Twist’ was added to the menu.
 I love Crostini because it is very little work and requires no refreshing, hovering or fussing over, simply set it out and party guests just dish it up whenever they want.

 “Caprese” salad originated on the island of Capri in Italy and is traditionally served with balsamic vinegar.
 Mine has a bit of a twist, I use the best white balsamic on the planet!
-It’s called Prelibato (affiliate link), and if you are wary of buying it don’t be.
+It’s called Prelibato (affiliate link), and if you are wary of buying it because you don’t know how else you will use, don’t be!
 I use it in so many recipes (all posted below).
-It’s so good you will want to drink it straight out of the bottle!
+This vinegar is so good you will want to drink it straight out of the bottle.

 This recipe also calls for a basil ‘chiffonade’, which is an easy knife skill to acquire.
 Just stack a few basil leaves, roll nice and tight and then slice!

 You may be wondering why I am not calling this a Bruschetta.
 Crostini and bruschetta are very similar.
 As far as I have been able to research the only difference is the size of the bread used.
 Smaller baguettes and thinner slices are used for crostini while bigger baguettes and thicker slices are used for bruschetta.

 Tips and what you will need: Be sure to buy a baguette with a small circumference, slice thinly and bake till quite crispy.
 You will need sea salt (my favorite) and white balsamic, Prelibato is the best! (affiliate links)